Registrar Help Center

 For questions on change of grades or late grade submission contact firstname.lastname@example.org.

 Use GradePage to view grades submitted from the past four quarters via GradePage or GradeBook.
 Grades viewed via GradePage will appear as submitted online.
-If you need to reference a grade from a previous quarter or a grade submitted or modified through the Registrar’s office Grade Change Request form, contact firstname.lastname@example.org.
+These grades may differ from the official final grades if a change of grade form was used to adjust grades after online submission.
+If you need to reference an official final grade from a previous quarter or a grade submitted or modified through the Registrar’s office Grade Change Request Form, contact email@example.com.

 Yes; GradePage and GradeBook include a delegate system for this purpose in exceptional circumstances.